omerlauer/csd_for_air/README.md

 # key_dsitribution

 Implements the key distribution algorithms shown in our work (the ACS-agnostic algorthithm is not implemented):
-1. Fixed Key-Degree ACS-Aware algorithm (in memoryless directory).
+1. Fixed Key-Degree ACS-Aware algorithm (under "memoryless" subdirectory).
-2. Variable Key-Degree ACS-Aware algorithm (in memoryless directory).
+2. Variable Key-Degree ACS-Aware algorithm (under "memoryless" subdirectory).
 Optimization of alpha vector with possible key degrees 2 and 3 is implemented in same directory.
-3. Pair-Covering ($`d = 2`$) (in stateful directory).
+3. Pair-Covering ($`d = 2`$) (under "stateful" subdirectory).

 The directory also contains a script for testing various probability calculations shown in our work.